alenamor7/netcracker-project/README.md

 # netcracker-project
-It's a repository for a project that I implemented in scope of netcracker Java source 2019
+It's a repository for a project that I implemented in scope of netcracker Java cource 2019